MercuriusDream/C99-6502/README.md

 ## Also

 Thank you for reading this to the very end!
-I wish you a good day.
+I wish you a good day (˶˃ ᵕ ˂˶) .ᐟ.ᐟ

-*Written by a METHYLPHENIDATE-POWERED-YET-LISDEXAMFETAMINE-REQUIRED-YET-ILLEGAL-SO-I-HAVE-TO-SUFFER-WITH-MALADAPTIVE-DAYDREAMING sophomore who really wanted to understand the CS lecture.
-1 a.m., UTC+9. ~~PLEASE-SOMEONE-RESCUE-ME-OUTTA-SK~~*
+<sub>*Written by a METHYLPHENIDATE-POWERED-YET-LISDEXAMFETAMINE-REQUIRED-YET-ILLEGAL-SO-I-HAVE-TO-SUFFER-WITH-MALADAPTIVE-DAYDREAMING sophomore who really wanted to understand the CS lecture.
+1 a.m., UTC+9. ~~Someone plz get me outta SK~~*</sub>